Responsible Food Model

 Good Food Feels Great

-Our “Good Food Feels Great” initiative positions sustainable options not as the most responsible choice, but as the most appetizing.
+Our “Good Food Feels Great” initiative positions a sustainable offer not as the most responsible choice, but as the most appetizing.
 The program fosters the creation of local culinary brigades and provide trainings, tools, and a platform for sharing best practices.

 Food evokes deep emotions, reflects identity, values, and culture.
 Our approach – centering on authenticity, enjoyment, and well-being – aligns with clients’ increasing demand for authentic, meaningful dining experiences and healthier, more mindfully sourced food.